FusionCache/docs/docs/concepts.md

 Some final points:
 - A query response is the original query name with `_RSP` appended
-- `GET` always returns the OID for each object, even though you have known the OID to request the object.
-This is because you can `GET` multiple objects, and can use the OID in teh response when you need a particular object
+- `GET` always returns the OID for each object, even though you must have known the OID to request the object.
+This is because you can `GET` multiple objects, and can use the OID to get specific object from the response
 - If you don't need to know the OID after storing, you can use either:
-  - `"_rsp":"error"` - only responds if there's an erorr (only available on WebSocket)
+  - `"_rsp":"error"` - only responds if there's an error (only available on WebSocket)
   - `"_rsp":"none"` - no response, including on an error
-  - This is also useful if  you are storing many objects, avoiding handling large responses
+  - This avoids handling large responses when storing many objects

 <br/>